AresMUSH/aresmush/plugins/describe/help/en/outfits.md

 `outfits` - Lists outfits
 `outfit <name>` - Views an outfit.
+`outfits/all` - Spammy view of all your outfits and descriptions.
 `outfit/set <name>=<description>` - Creates a new outfit, or replaces an old one.
 `outfit/delete <name>` - Deletes an outfit.